Ummah-Professionals-Internship-2025/team-code-alchemist/frontend/MERGING_NOTES.md

 - Mentee propose a new time is not working properly
 - Fix meeting update limitations
 - Highlight selected date on reschedule feature
+- Mentor dashboard does not show upcoming meetings yet